awes0me151/asl-computer-vision/README.md

 Overall, the neural networks had great performance, with testing accuracy of about 97%.
 I was able to understand how neural network architectures impact its performance.
 Although work has been done in this field already, I was able to learn more about neural networks and computer vision in practical applications.
 Feel free to look inside the notebook and report for more detailed findings!

 ### Next Steps
-One thing I would like to try is to create a front end for this website.
-In this website, a user can take a picture of themselves signing (or upload a picture of someone signing) and feed it into the pre-trained neural network, which will make a "live prediction".
-Furthermore, I would like to diversify my image dataset to account for more background noise, skin tone, and lighting variations.
+I would like to diversify my image dataset to account for more background noise, skin tone, and lighting variations.
 In addition, gestures also play a role in ASL which I would want to try to capture in a neural network.
 However, this would involve videos instead of images.

 ### Technical Specifications
 In order to run this file, you will need the 64-bit installation of Python 3.7.6 or higher.
 You may also need to pip install various libaries, which are listed below: